 You can add an image in the description and ask questions regarding that image.
 For example in this Coca-Cola logo question.
 If you want to add a zing to the quiz, instead of putting an image in the description, add a GIF to your quiz

 Once you are done with adding all of your questions and saving them.
 You can optimize your quiz results page design.
 The quiz and Survey Master plugin allows you to use template variables which makes the result page optimization even easier.

 After your result page has been optimized, you can publish your quiz.
 Or if you want to check how your quiz would work, you can always preview it before publishing it.

-For the Mandela Quiz, we have wrapped up, what is the Mandela effect and how does it occur, what is the Mandela effect quiz and how can you make one.
+For the Mandela Quiz, we have wrapped up, what is the Mandela effect and how it occurs, what the Mandela effect quiz and how can you make one.
 Now you know how the memory test quizzes and Mandela effect quizzes are related.
-Make your own Mandela effect quiz and let us know how did it work out for you in the comments.
+Make your own Mandela effect quiz and let us know how it worked out for you in the comments.

 What’s New: QSM Pro Bundle of Add-ons

-If you are in need of the best features in WordPress Quiz Plugins, the QSM Pro bundle of Add-ons is the one for you!
-It gives your access to 10 sites, with all 34 add-ons at just $199 per year!
+If you need the best features in WordPress Quiz Plugins, the QSM Pro bundle of Add-ons is the one for you!
+It gives you access to 10 sites, with all 34 add-ons at just $199 per year!

-You can get Zapier Integration, Summary mails, an advanced timer, google sheets connector, Save and resume feature and the list goes on.
+You can get Zapier Integration, Summary mails, an advanced timer, a Google Sheets connector, a Save and Resume feature, and the list goes on.
 So what are you waiting for?
 Grab the QSM Pro Bundle of Add-ons while the offer lasts!